 First, developers often retain long-term control over a condominium or HOA during the developer control period.
 By reason of the governing documents they draft and their ownership of unit or lots, developers can appoint their employees and representatives to the association’s board of directors, allowing them to control the management of an association – often for many years.
 See, Developer Transition for Maryland Condominiums and Declarant Transition for Maryland Homeowners Associations.

-Second, under Maryland law, developer-controlled condominium associations in HOA’s are now required conduct reserve studies prior to transferring control of the association to the resident homeowners.
+Second, under Maryland law, developer-controlled condominium associations and HOA’s are now required conduct reserve studies prior to transferring control of the association to the resident homeowners.
 See, Reserve Studies in Maryland.
 These reserves studies estimate the future cost of replacing common area components and constitute ongoing representations about the condition of the property.

 Third, condominium developers must update their Public Offering Statement filed with the State of Maryland to ensuring accurate disclosure regarding any material changes in the condition of the common elements.